Connections-Business-Directory/Connections/README.txt

 * DEV: Correct code indent.
 * DEV: Inline comments must end in full-stops, exclamation marks, or question marks.

-= 10.4.14 02/10/2022 =
-* BUG: Set the default publish action to the sanitized request variable and allow filter to override it.

-= 10.4.13 02/07/2022 =
-* TWEAK: Update the Upcoming Block `index.js` file to utilize the `block.json` for registering the block metadata and split out the edit and save callbacks to separate files for easier maintainability.
-* TWEAK: When registering the Carousel and Team Blocks pass the `style` parameter as strings instead of arrays.
-* BUG: Correct default for no results when registering the Upcoming Block.
-* OTHER: Update URL to PHP data interval formatting.
-* OTHER: Rename onChange event variables, so they do not conflict with previously declared variables of the same name.
-* OTHER: Add "translators" comment.
-* DEV: Apply eslinit and wp-prettier to the Upcoming Block `index.js` file.
-* DEV: Apply Prettier to `.eslintrc`.
-* DEV: Add `allowedTextDomain` to rules for `@wordpress/i18n-text-domain` in `.eslintrc`.
-* DEV: Add `@wordpress/npm-package-json-lint-config`.
-* DEV: phpDoc updates.
-* DEV: Update Composer required PHP version.
-* DEV: Add `johnpbloch/wordpress-core-installer` to `allow-plugins` in `composer.json`.
-* DEV: Update dist files.

 == Upgrade Notice ==

-= 10.4.13 =
-It is recommended to back up before updating.
-Requires WordPress >= 5.3 and PHP >= 5.6.20 PHP version >= 7.4 recommended.

-= 10.4.14 =
-It is recommended to back up before updating.
-Requires WordPress >= 5.3 and PHP >= 5.6.20 PHP version >= 7.4 recommended.

 = 10.4.15 =
 It is recommended to back up before updating.
 Requires WordPress >= 5.3 and PHP >= 5.6.20 PHP version >= 7.4 recommended.